carpentries-lab/python-aos-lesson/_episodes/01-conda.md

 [jupyter](https://jupyter.org/) (so we can use the jupyter notebook) and [cmocean](http://matplotlib.org/cmocean/) (for nice color palettes).

-We could install these libraries from Anaconda Navigator (not shown) or at the command line:
+We could install these libraries from Anaconda Navigator (not shown) or at the command line (Mac, Linux) / Anaconda Prompt (Windows):
 ~~~
 $ conda install jupyter iris cmocean
 ~~~